farrel/simplecheck/README.md

 # Simplecheck

-Simplecheck is a lightweight property checking API for Ruby designed to quickly check arguments.
+Simplecheck is a lightweight property checking API for Ruby designed to quickly check arguments in under 50 lines of Ruby.
 Once included into a class it provides the `check` instance method which takes arguments and a condition to check them against.

 If a check fails a `Simplecheck::CheckFailed` exception is raised.